nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/ZBb8OZ0I6qA/index.md

 ---
 title: Why its imposible to order a hierarchy, and what you can do instead!
+description: Discover how to revolutionize your project management approach by ditching traditional backlog hierarchies for a more flexible, value-focused system.
 date: 2024-03-26T10:56:26Z
 videoId: ZBb8OZ0I6qA
 url: /resources/videos/:slug